Jump to Recipe

 Is this a chocolate buttercream recipe?

-Read all about the different types of frosting here.
+If you are a frosting geek, like me, you can read more about the different types of frosting here.

 In my opinion, it behaves far more like a buttercream than a cream cheese frosting.